 One last tip

 Make sure that you’re sending invoices and reminders to the right person.
 If like me, you deal with a lot of small businesses and sole traders, it’s likely that your contact for the project is also the person who will deal with invoices.
-If it’s not them though, you don’t want to be calling them regularly to chase up payment – you want to speak directly to whoever will be arranging the payment.
+But if it’s not them, you don’t want to be calling them regularly to chase up payment.
+You want to speak directly to whoever will be arranging the payment.

-Chasing unpaid invoices is one of the less fun parts of being a freelancer, but it’s essential that you learn to handle the situation; be sure to get your hard-earned money!
+Chasing unpaid invoices can suck.
+It’s definitely one of the less fun parts of being a freelancer, but it’s essential that you learn to handle it.
+Make sure to get your hard-earned money!